 Frequently Asked Questions about Hospital-Based Billing

 Medicare and insurance companies recognize integrated health care delivery systems, like Fox Chase Cancer Center, in a distinct way.
 The term "Hospital-Based" is derived from special rules that Medicare developed.
 Under these rules, if a physician's practice is owned by a hospital, then his/her practice can be designated as "Hospital-Based," and the physician is paid under hospital outpatient department rates.

-Fox Chase Cancer Center owns the medical practice of Health Services of FCCC.
-Under this agreement, Medicare and insurance providers now recognize Health Services of FCCC as a department of Fox Chase Cancer Center, i.e., the term "Hospital-Based."
+Fox Chase Cancer Center owns the medical practice of Fox Chase Cancer Center Medical Group.
+Under this agreement, Medicare and insurance providers recognize Fox Chase Cancer Center Medical Group as a department of Fox Chase Cancer Center, i.e., the term "Hospital-Based."

 How does the "Hospital-Based" status affect me?